 How to store bread

-Get the most out of your artisan loaves by storing it in ways that make it last longer.
+Get the most out of your artisan loaves by storing them in ways that make them last longer.

 Paper or plastic?
 There’s a reason good loaves of bread come wrapped in paper.
-Plastic locks in moisture, which mold loves, while paper is a bit more breathable.
-There are even reusable bread bags available now, which are made of breathable cloth and work beautifully.
+Plastic locks in moisture and accelerates molding, while paper is a bit more breathable.
+There are even reusable bread bags available now which are made of breathable cloth and work beautifully.

 Trusty ol’ breadbox: They’ve become increasingly rare in kitchens, but a bread box creates the perfect environment for keeping bread happy.